-Members, a person acting on their behalf with the member's written consent, their physician or other health-care provider may request an appeal of an adverse determination.
+Members, a person acting on their behalf with the member's written consent, their physician or other health-care provider may request an appeal of an Adverse Benefit Determination.
 All STAR+PLUS MMP standard appeal requests (including verbal requests) must be signed by the member or the member's authorized representative, unless an expedited appeal is requested.

-Medicaid appeal requests must be received within 60 calendar days from the date of notification of the adverse determination.
-Superior will acknowledge a standard appeal request within five (5) business days of receipt at the plan.
-The standard appeal process must be completed within 30 calendar days.
+Medicaid appeal requests must be received within 60 Days from the date of notification of the Adverse Benefit Determination.
+Superior will acknowledge a standard appeal request within five Business Days of receipt at the plan.
+The standard appeal process must be completed within 30 Days.
+For Medicare Part B standard appeals, the process must be completed in seven Days.
 Any additional information that may be used in consideration of the appeal must be submitted to Superior, within the requested timeframe.

-Members, or their authorized representative, may request an extension of the appeal time frame, for an additional 14 days, if they feel an extension would be in their best interest.
+Members, or their authorized representative, may request an extension of the appeal time frame, for an additional 14 Days, if they feel an extension would be in their best interest.
 If Superior does not agree with the extension, a letter will be sent to the member.
 Superior can also request an extension by contacting the appellant, informing them of the reason for the request for an extension and indicating why the extension would be in the best interest of the member.
 Superior's request for an extension will be confirmed in writing to the member or member's authorized representative.